osirisseye/Crowdsourcer.io-Front-End-Mockups/docs/VHOST.md

 </VirtualHost>
 ```
 10. Restart apache and navigate to 'http://localhost' as well as your custom vhost (eg http://dev.example.com).
 You should see the XAMPP Dashboard for localhost, and then the contents of your project with the custom vhost.

+11. If you would like to set up additional virtual hosts, repeat all steps excluding steps #4 and #8.